-(a) The municipal Manger must comply with section 28(7) of the Act read together with section 24(3) of the Act within ten working days after the municipal council has approved and adjustments budget.

-- b) When submitting an adjustments budget to National Treasury and other relevant provincial treasury in terms of section 28(7) of the Act read together with section 24(3) of the Act, the municipal manager must also submit to National Treasury and the relevant provincial treasury, I both printed and electronic form - i.
+- (a) The Mmunicipal Manager must comply with section 28(7) of the Act read together with section 24(3) of the Act within ten working days after the municipal council has approved and adjustments budget. - b) When submitting an adjustments budget to National Treasury and other relevant pProvincial Ttreasury in terms of section 28(7) of the Act read together with section 24(3) of the Act, the municipal manager must also submit to National Treasury and the relevant Pprovincial Ttreasury, I both printed and electronic form - - i.
 The supporting documentation within ten working days after the municipal council has approved the adjustments budget; - ii.
 The amended service delivery and budget implementation plan, within ten working days after the council has approved the amended plan in terms of the section 54(1)(c) of the Act; and - iii.
-Any other information as may be required by the National Treasury. - (c) The municipal manager must send copies of an adjustments budget and supporting documentation, in both electronic and printed form to - i.
+Any other information as may be required by the National Treasury. - (c) The municipal manager must send copies of an adjustments budget and supporting documentation, in both electronic and printed form topdf format to the local government upload portal - - i.
 Any other municipality affected by that adjustments budget within ten (10) working days of the adjustments budget being tabled in the municipal council; and - ii.
 Any other organ of state on receipt of a request from that organ of state.